 Aluminium windows can also be customised to any size or shape and can be powder coated in any colour you choose.

-Here at ABS, we have 25 years experience in all things aluminium windows.
-We’re based in Nottingham but have worked with clients across the UK and Ireland.
+Here at ABS, we have 25 years of experience in all things aluminium windows.
+We’re based in Nottingham but have worked with clients across London and the UK and Ireland.
 So, if you need any help or advice with your windows we’d be more than happy to assist you.

 Please get in touch either by dropping us an email or giving us a call on 01623 721 172.